lindsayfowler/grpc.io/content/en/docs/what-is-grpc/introduction.md

 ## Overview

-In gRPC, a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create distributed applications and services.
+In gRPC (Google Remote Procedure Call), a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create distributed applications and services.
 As in many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be